JLB-projects/PrScape/README.md

 Reworked eating to work directly from inventory rather than selecting food and then pressing a separate eat button.

-Added fletching with various bows, arrows etc.
+Added smithing, consisting of separate smelting and smithing processes with unique interfaces.
 Added hammer requirement to smithing (not the smelting portion).

+Added fletching with various bows, arrows etc. Requires a knife for certain actions.
 Changed bowstrings to be stackable for ease of use.
 Added knife/hammer/bowstring etc to basic shop so skills can be trained properly without relying on monster drops immediately.
 Now shows selected inventory item above the item's options.